-The Saturn V rocket was assembled first and then the museum was built around it.
-In 1999 an exact replica of a Saturn V was assembled upright outside of the museum, on the 30th anniversary of the first moon landing.
+The Saturn V rocket was assembled first, and then the museum was built around it.
+In 1999 a replica of a Saturn V was constructed upright outside the museum on the 30th anniversary of the first moon landing.
 It can be seen for miles at 363 feet tall.
 To appreciate the sheer size of these rockets, you need to go inside and walk under the horizontally mounted Saturn V.

 International Space Station

-An International Space Station mockup is also onsite, complete with scale models of some of the modules that were used to design the actual space station.
+An International Space Station mockup is also onsite, complete with scale models of some of the modules used to design the space station.
 You can also operate robotic arms.
-While roaming through the modules I was a kid in a candy store.
-So much so, that I forgot to take pictures.
+While roaming through the modules, I was a kid in a candy store.
+So much so that I forgot to take pictures.
 My girlfriend snapped this photo.

-There are many other things available to do such as private tours, underwater astronaut training, flight simulators and much more.
-I loved the planetarium, it is a must see.
+Many other things are available, such as private tours, underwater astronaut training, flight simulators, and much more.
+I loved the planetarium; it is a must-see.
 You can even take a VR trip on Apollo 11.
 Visit the Rocket Center’s website for more information.
-And the next time you find yourself in northern Alabama, you should definitely check out the museum.
+And the next time you find yourself in northern Alabama, you should check out the museum.
 If you are a space nerd, you should make the trip regardless.